Ensuring seamless IoT connectivity with robust eSIM solutions

 SIM cards are used by MNOs to authenticate a device (or user equipment) accessing their network and services.
 In addition to this core function, SIM cards can support additional security capabilities like IoT SAFE that can be used by IoT service providers and Original Equipment Manufacturers (OEMs) in coordination with their MNO partners to enhance the security of IoT services.

-It’s important to note that a SIM used in a smartphone is not the same type of SIM used for IoT.
+It’s important to note that a SIM used in a smartphone is not the same type of SIM used for the IoT ecosystem.
 An IoT SIM is a cousin to the smartphone SIM, designed specifically for connected devices that require robust features, which can withstand extreme environmental conditions, connect on cellular low power networks, and helps to extend the battery life of connected objects such as smart meters.
 This type of connected device is a long-lasting product that can be on the field for several years, sometimes more than 10 years.

 Connected devices, can also benefit from an embedded UICC (eUICC) technology—already in use today—which is a reprogrammable SIM where the credentials of the mobile network operator can be loaded remotely to change the subscription from operator A to operator B. This type of SIM card is usually embedded or soldered into a device during manufacturing.
 An eUICC (or eSIM) can remotely manage multiple mobile network operator subscriptions with GSMA’s Remote SIM Provisioning.